Professor, Philosophy and Affiliated Professor, Africana Studies

 1.2.
 "Play in Culture and the Jargon of Primordiality: A Critique of Huizinga's Homo Ludens."
 Eastern Division of the American Society for Aesthetics, Providence, March 19, 93.
 Also presented at the Association for the Study of Play (TASP), St. Paul, MN, April 24, 1993.

-Conference co-organizer, Praxis Africana, New York African Studies Association, SUNY Cortland, April 4-5, 2014
+Conference co-chair, Praxis Africana, New York African Studies Association, SUNY Cortland, April 4-5, 2014

 Conference chair, Center for Gender and Intercultural Studies (CGIS), Succeeding as Women in Higher Education, SUNY Cortland, Oct.
 20-22, 09.